-This house uses stranded aluminum wire for service entrance conductors and for dedicated major appliance circuits.
-This type of aluminum wire circuitry is typically found in most houses and is considered safe and reliable when installed correctly.
+RECEPTACLES

-RECEPTACLES All of the readily accessible receptacles were tested.
+All of the readily accessible receptacles were tested.
 Testing revealed defects requiring repair.
 These defects are outlined below.

-There are several loose receptacles throughout the home.
+The receptacle on the north wall of the garage is loose.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

+GFCI RECEPTACLES

-Testing revealed an open ground (ungrounded receptacle) in the living room.
-Open grounds are a potential hazard and could damage some electronic equipment.
-All receptacles with open grounds should be repaired in accordance with applicable electrical codes.
-GFCI RECEPTACLES A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
+A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
+GFCI protected receptacles were found in the bathrooms and kitchen.

+The GFCI receptacle in the main floor powder room does not trip when a ground fault is introduced.
+This is caused by an improperly wired or defective GFCI.
+Repair or replacement of this GFCI is recommended.

+The installation of additional GFCI protection in the garage and exterior receptacles is recommended.

+AFCI RECEPTACLES

+LUMINARIES

-The installation of additional GFCI protection in the garage and for all of the garage kitchen receptacles is recommended.
-The reset button for the GFCI protected receptacles at the exterior is located in the master bathroom.
-AFCI RECEPTACLES AFCI protection is required for all 15 and 20 amp branch circuits to have protection from the entire branch circuit when that circuit has outlets in dwelling family homes, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas.
+AFCI protection is required for all 15 and 20 amp branch circuits to have protection from the entire branch circuit when that circuit has outlets in dwelling family homes, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas.

 Replacement receptacles are now required to be arc-fault circuit interrupter (AFCI) protected.
 This means that if you are replacing an old outlet in an old home in a location that needs AFCI protection in a new home, the replacement outlet needs to be AFCI protected.

+All of the accessible luminaries were tested and were found to be functional except where noted below.

+The luminaries in the closet is a fire hazard.
+It should be replaced with luminaries identified for use within the closet storage space.
+Such as surface or recessed incandescent or LED luminaries with an enclosed light source.
+Surface or recessed fluorescent luminaries are also permitted.

+SWITCHES

-LUMINARIES All of the accessible luminaries were tested and were found to be functional.
-SWITCHES All of the accessible switches were tested and were found to be properly wired and functional.
+All of the accessible switches were tested and were found to be properly wired and functional.

+CEILING FAN

+The ceiling fans were tested and were functioning as intended.

+ELECTRIC HEATING

+Heat is provided by electric resistance heaters.
+Electric heat is 100% efficient as there is no waste heat of combustion gases as in fossil fuel burning furnaces.
+However, electric heaters are more expensive to operate than gas or oil fired heaters because electrical energy is more expensive per therm (i.e., unit of energy equal to 100,000 Btu).
+Each heating unit and/or heating zone is tested using existing operator controls.
+Information on heating uits is outlined below.

+ELECTRIC HEATING - The following components were inspected:

+ELECTRIC BASE HEATING BOARD Electric baseboard heaters are used in the dining room and living room for space heating.
+Each heater was inspected and tested.
+The heaters are properly installed and are functioning as intended.

+SUPPLEMENTAL HEATING

+An electric wall heater is used for supplemental heating in the primary bathroom.
+The heater was tested and was functional.

+This type of heater must be cleaned annually.
+An accumulation of dust inside this type of heater is a fire hazard.
+To clean the heater, turn off the power at the circuit breaker panel then remove the cover from the front of the heater.
+Use a paint brush to loosen the dirt and then vacuum it up.